viordash/RapidJSONWrapper/README.md

 # RapidJSONWrapper
-Wrap RapidJSON to be used as objects of predefined classes
+Wrap RapidJSON to be used as objects of predefined class

 Objects are represented as DTOs with json serialization/deserialization support: